 How to edit an essay

 Any constructive writing class will help you avoid certain pitfalls when it comes to writing an essay.
-Our tutors often see the following problems:
+Our private writing tutors often see the following problems:

 Homophones and apostrophe usage.
 Whether or not your child struggles with spelling, homophones tend to be difficult, high-frequency words.
 For there/their/they’re, students often benefit from old-fashioned repetition of the usage of each of these words contextually, and also with fun and helpful hints or mnemonics.
 For example, they can remember that “there” is location-based because the word “here” is part of it.
 Even college student essay tutors will bring these up frequently.